secureworks/taegis-magic/docs/README.md

 ### Formatting

 For CLI formatting, the output is designed for use with JSON parsing tools like `jq`.
-The magic do not provide any built in methods for configuring or handling output.
+The magic does not provide any built in methods for configuring or handling output.

 Be sure to be authenticated to Taegis before using a formatting tool, as the login prompts may not display.